Little Hale Annual Parish Meeting May 2025

 6. Matters Raised.

-There were no other matters brought to the meeting.
+There were no matters brought to the meeting.

 Agenda